Accessing buildings and facilities

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

-Does the proportion of people with disability who can access buildings or facilities without difficulty vary by remoteness?
+Does the proportion of people with disability who can access buildings or facilities without difficulty vary for Autistic and non-Autistic people?

-The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, grouped by remoteness.
-In 2018, 72% of people with disability in inner regional areas had no difficulty accessing buildings or facilities, and 68% of those in in major cities.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had no difficulty accessing buildings or facilities in the last 12 months, by whether they have autism.
+In 2022, 81% of Autistic people with disability had no difficulty accessing buildings or facilities, compared with 73% of non-Autistic people with disability.

 More detailed data by age group are shown in the table.